top of page

 3. What are some languages you’d like to learn in the future?

-4. So let’s be honest, what’s the sexiest language?
+4. So let’s be honest, which language has the most charm for you?

-Galician (my wife’s mother tongue) and Portuguese spoken with the accent from the Northeast Region of Brazil (that’s where I’m from) haha.
+Galician (my wife’s mother tongue), and Portuguese spoken with the accent from the Northeast Region of Brazil (that’s where I’m from haha).

 5. What’s the greatest pleasure you get from speaking so many languages?